Babywearing Voices: Mile High Babywearing

 As restrictions lifted and in-person activities resumed, the group faced the next hurdle: rebuilding its network of volunteers and restarting meetups.
 The transition wasn’t easy.
 Many original volunteers had moved on, leaving a smaller, but determined, team.
 Mile High Babywearing’s outgoing president Rowan Velasquez recounted how crucial it was to rely on those who were still committed to reigniting in-person support.

-“Mile High Babywearing is a 100% volunteer-run organization,”
+"Mile High Babywearing is a 100% volunteer-run organization," Rowan explained.

-“Volunteers don't get paid to lead the meetups or take care of administration tasks.
+"Volunteers don't get paid to lead the meetups or take care of administration tasks.
 We do it because we love babywearing and want to support families.
-It’s a lot of time investment, and thankfully there were a few really passionate volunteers willing to start it back up”
+It’s a lot of time investment, and thankfully there were a few really passionate volunteers willing to start it back up."

 Building a Stronger Future

-"We’ve seen so many parents come in feeling overwhelmed, and leave feeling confident," Sarah said.
+"We’ve seen so many parents come in feeling overwhelmed and leave feeling confident," Sarah said.
 "That transformation is why we do this—it’s what keeps us going."

 "It’s not just about babywearing; it’s about empowering parents to feel confident and capable.
 Being a part of that journey is why I continue to volunteer."
+Cara added.

 For anyone looking to start or revitalize their own babywearing group, Mile High Babywearing’s story is full of lessons and inspiration.